Iterative stochastic subspace self-consistent field method: Applications

 \subsection{Computational details}

-To illustrate the advantages and disadvantages of the I3SCF algorithm, we compute the restricted HF ground-state energies of linear chains of $n$ equally spaced hydrogen atoms for $n=16$, $32$ and $64$.
-The distance $R_\text{HH}$ between neighboring atoms has been set to $1.8$ bohr. \cite{Tsuchimochi09} These systems have recently attracted considerable interest due to their strong correlation character and metal-insulator transition. \cite{Tsuchimochi09, Sinitskiy10, SanchoGarc'a11, Stella11}
+To illustrate the advantages and disadvantages of the I3SCF algorithm, we have computed the restricted HF ground-state energies of linear chains of $n$ equally-spaced hydrogen atoms for $n=16$, $32$ and $64$ with the same number of spin-up and spin-down electrons (closed-shell systems).
+The distance $R_\text{HH}$ between neighboring atoms has been set to $1.8$ bohr. \cite{Tsuchimochi09} These systems have recently attracted considerable interest due to their strong correlation character and metal-insulator transition. \cite{Tsuchimochi09, Sinitskiy10, SanchoGarcia11, Stella11}